 \section{Abstract}

-Modern computer systems often rely on syslog, a simple, universal protocol that records every critical event across heterogeneous infrastructure.
-However, healthcare's rapidly growing clinical AI stack has no equivalent.
-As hospitals rush to pilot large language models and other AI-based clinical decision support tools, we still lack a standard way to record how, when, by whom, and for whom these AI models are used.
-Without that transparency and visibility, it is challenging to measure real‑world performance and outcomes, detect adverse events, or correct bias or dataset drift.
-In the spirit of syslog, we introduce \name, a protocol for event-level logging of clinical AI.
-Any time an AI model is invoked to interact with a human, interface with another algorithm, or act independently, a \name record is created.
-This record consists of nine core fields: header, model, user, target, inputs, artifacts, outputs, outcomes, and feedback, providing a structured and consistent record of model activity.
-To encourage early adoption, especially in low-resource settings, and minimize the data footprint, \name supports risk-based sampling, lifecycle-aware retention policies, and write-behind caching; detailed traces for complex, agentic, or multi-stage workflows can also be captured under \name. \name can catalyze the development of new databases and software to store and analyze \name records.
-Realizing this vision would enable continuous surveillance, auditing, and iterative improvement of medical AI, laying the foundation for a new form of digital epidemiology.
+Modern computer systems rely on syslog, a universal protocol that records critical events across heterogeneous infrastructure.
+Medicine's rapidly growing AI stack has no equivalent.
+As medicine deploys AI tools at scale, there is no standard way to record how, when, by whom, and for whom these models are used.
+Without such records, it is difficult to measure real-world performance and outcomes, detect adverse events, or identify bias and dataset drift.
+Here we introduce \name, a protocol for event-level logging of medical AI.
+Each time an AI model interacts with a human, another algorithm, or an automated workflow, \name creates a record.
+Each record contains nine core fields: header, model, user, target, inputs, artifacts, outputs, outcomes, and feedback.
+We apply \name across four deployments in the US, Switzerland, and Vietnam: ICU deterioration prediction, tetanus progression monitoring from wearable signals, automated sepsis quality reporting, and patient attendance prediction. \name records capture model behavior, workflow interactions, and downstream outcomes, including AI performance degradation during severe weather events in patient attendance prediction and increased laboratory testing after ICU deterioration alerts. \name limits the data footprint through risk-based sampling, lifecycle-aware retention policies, and write-behind caching, enabling deployment in low-resource settings.
+It also supports detailed traces for complex, agentic, or multi-stage workflows, creating a foundation for continuous monitoring, auditing, and improvement of medical AI.

 \end{spacing}

 \begin{spacing}{1.3}